tmobile/magentaA11y/teleneo-example.md

 ## Caveats & disclaimers

+### But if we switch it all out, won't making the type bigger break a bunch of things?
+- Not really.
+Mobile designs are generally flexible enough that a change like this won't be catastrophic.
+If custom fonts don't load, default system fonts take over automatically anyway and the site is expected to function normally.

-- Any existing designers will have to expunge TeleNeo from their devices
+### Any existing designers will have to expunge TeleNeo from their devices
-- A single frictionless source of truth for TeleNeoUS will have to be provided
+- True, but we don't have as many designers as we used to.
-- Even if a designer did end up using TeleNeo default, it really won't have a huge impact, their type will just be more readable in production
+- And even if a designer did end up using TeleNeo default, it really won't have a huge impact, their type will just be more readable in production and very few people will even notice

+### A single frictionless source of truth for TeleNeoUS will have to be provided
+- That's easy enough.
+We can include it with Apeiron, making it easier to get than from DT